Tahanima/sqa-set-resources/README.md

 ## Blogs
 * [Alex Ilyenko](https://alexilyenko.github.io/) - Contains some really awesome articles on Design Patterns in Test Automation.
 * [Angie Jones](https://angiejones.tech/) - Has a bunch of cool articles on Test Automation.
+* [DevQA.io](https://devqa.io/) - Has articles on a wide range of technical concepts.
 * [Nicola Lindgren](https://nickytests.blogspot.com/) - Is all about a Software Tester's learning journey.